chanyingchi/moveEco_lab/index.md

 ---
 ---

-# Welcome to the website of the Movement Ecology and Conservation Lab!
+## Welcome to the website of the Movement Ecology and Conservation Lab!

 {% include section.html %}

-## Highlights

 {% capture text %}

-- Movement ecology
-- Applications of movement data in conservation
-- Avian ecology and conservation in Asia

 {%
   include button.html